Jancis Robinson

 Jancis Mary Robinson OBE, ComMA, MW (born 22 April 1950) is a British wine critic, journalist and wine writer.
 She currently writes a weekly column for the Financial Times, and writes for her website JancisRobinson.com, updated daily.
 She provided advice for the wine cellar of Queen Elizabeth II.

 Early life and education

-Robinson was born in Carlisle, Cumbria, studied mathematics and philosophy at St Anne's College, University of Oxford, and worked for a travel company after leaving university; according to her website, she worked in marketing for Thomson Holidays.
+Robinson was born in Carlisle, Cumbria.
+She attended the village primary school in Kirkandrews-on-Eden followed by Carlisle and County High School for Girls.
+She studied mathematics and philosophy at St Anne's College, University of Oxford, and worked in marketing for Thomson Holidays.

 Career

 Robinson started her wine writing career on 1 December 1975 when she became assistant editor for the trade magazine Wine & Spirit.
 In 1984, she became the first person outside the wine trade to become a Master of Wine.
 From 1995 until she resigned in 2010 she served as British Airways' wine consultant, and supervised the BA Concorde cellar luxury selection.

 As a wine writer, she has become one of the world's leading writers of educational and encyclopedic material on wine and was described by Decanter as "the most respected wine critic and journalist in the world".
 The Oxford Companion to Wine, edited by Robinson, is widely considered to be the most comprehensive wine encyclopedia in the world.
 The first edition was published in 1994, and took five years to write after she was signed on as editor in 1988.
 In addition, The World Atlas of Wine by Hugh Johnson and Robinson is one of the world's leading wine atlases.

 In 1995, Robinson appeared in a 10-episode wine course on BBC 2 television.
 This series was later reissued on DVD.
 A book titled Jancis Robinson's Wine Course was written to accompany the series and has gone through several editions.
 In 2015 she launched an online wine course, "Mastering Wine – Shortcuts to Success" on udemy.
 In 2022 she launched "An Understanding of Wine", an exclusive online course for BBC Maestro.